Chemistry

 Chemistry provides an understanding of the behavior of living systems, and for those who wish to apply chemistry to problems in physics, geology, environmental science or marine science.
 It is also an appropriate degree program for students pursuing careers in engineering, medicine, dentistry, veterinary medicine or science teaching at the secondary level.

-5. B.S. and B.S.
-Engineering Dual-Degree in Chemistry and Engineering, for those interested in chemical engineering.
-Stockton has established five-year dual-degree programs in liberal arts and engineering with the New Jersey Institute of Technology (NJIT), Rowan University, and Rutgers University.
-Under this option, chemistry majors will spend their first three years at Stockton and last two years at NJIT, Rowan, or Rutgers.
+Recommended for those interested in chemical engineering.
+Stockton has established five-year dual-degree programs in liberal arts and engineering with Rowan University and Rutgers University.
 The dual-degree program is described in more detail in the Engineering program guide.

 Instructions on How to Use Curriculum Tool